na4zagin3/hermeneus/README.md

 # Hermeneus
-A new translation framework that handles concordance.
+A new translation framework that handles agreement.

 See: <https://ja.wikipedia.org/wiki/%E4%B8%80%E8%87%B4>